 How safe is bi-fold door glass?

-It's now a legal requirement that bi-fold doors are installed with toughened safety glass as standard.
-Combine this with double or triple glazed panes and you have glass that’s extremely robust, difficult to break, and very secure and safe.
+In certain areas, it's now a legal requirement that bi-fold doors are installed with toughened safety glass.
+Combine this with double or triple glazed panes, or laminated or security glass, and you have a glazing solution that’s extremely robust.

 Read more about double and triple glazing for bifolds here.